Matsumoto Take: Introducing the characteristics of being called the Mushroom King and recommended recipes!

 - Chinese-style soup (a little soup base and water): 3 tablespoons

-- Salad oil, sugar, sake, soy sauce, hard flour
+- salad oil, sugar, sake, soy sauce, potato starch

 How to make it

-Sprinkle salt and sake for 30 minutes, then dip in boiling water and pour in cold water.
-Then slice into thin slices of 3mm thick. - Pre-treated
+and leave for 30 minutes, then dip in boiling water and rinse in cold water.
+Then cut into thin slices 3mm thick. - Preparing the ginkgo nuts and proccoli:

-Gin is peeled from the shell, boil in boiling water with a little salt and peeled the thin skin.
-The prockolives are divided into small florets and boiled. - Preparing for stir-fry
+Peel the ginkgo nuts, boil them in boiling water with a little salt, and peel off the thin skin.
+Divide the proccoli into small florets and boil them.

-Heat 2 tablespoons of salad oil in a wok and stir-fry the green onions.
-Once the aroma comes out, fry the abalone, add the matsutake and rokkori and stir-fry quickly. - Season and finish
+Heat 2 tablespoons of salad oil in a wok and fry the green onions.
+Once fragrant, stir-fry the abalone, then add the matsutake mushrooms and proccoli and stir-fry quickly .

 summary

-Matsutake is a representative autumn ingredient in Japan, thanks to its unique aroma and taste.
-Domestic products are expensive, but they are well worth it.
-Imported products can also be used in a variety of dishes, making it easy to enjoy the flavor of the matsutake.
-Why not try adding a touch of color to your autumn dining table with dishes made with matsutake?
+Matsutake mushrooms, with their unique aroma and flavor, are a typical autumn ingredient in Japan.
+Domestically produced products are expensive, but they are well worth the price.
+Imported products can also be used in a variety of dishes, allowing you to easily enjoy the flavor of matsutake.
+Why not add color to your autumn table with dishes using matsutake?